bd6981/crud/README.md

 ### Book-E Frontend (40 min / 2:05)

-Clone down [this repository](https://git.generalassemb.ly/dc-wdi-node-express/book-e-front/tree/wdi21) (USE BRANCH `wdi21`!) and follow the set up instructions there.
+Clone down [this repository](https://git.generalassemb.ly/dc-wdi-node-express/book-e-front/) and follow the set up instructions there.
 We'll be connecting this with our express back-end.

 ## Closing Review (25 min / 2:30)